opensearch-project/documentation-website/_observing-your-data/event-analytics.md

 5. Select **Save** and enter a name for the visualization.
 To add the visualization to an existing dashboard, choose from the **Custom operational dashboards/application** dropdown menu.
 6. Select **Save**.

-You've created a new visualization that can be added to an existing or new dashboard.
+You've created a new visualization that can be added to a new or existing dashboard.
 To add a PPL query to a dashboard, follow these steps:

 1. On the main menu, select **Dashboard**.
 2. On the **Dashboards** window, select **Create dashboard**.